 The CoC conducts an annual gaps analysis using CE data to ID who is entering the system, what the service needs are, & potential disparities w/in the system.
 This gaps analysis data is used at the CoC & county levels to ID risk factors for experiencing homelessness.
-On the local level, county housing coalitions & regional CoC groups ID & discuss emerging trends being addressed locally, which is about the color of the county housing coalities and the color of the county housing coalities and the color of the county housing coalities are considered as a constant of the color of the county housing coalities are considered as a constant of the color o which is shared w/Committees & Board for planning purposes.
+On the local level, county housing coalitions & regional CoC groups ID & discuss emerging trends being addressed locally, which is shared w/Committees & Board for planning purposes.